Infineon/linux-optiga-trust-m/README.md

       2. The example metadata.txt used here as sample is: 200BC00101D10100D003E1FC07

-      3. The private key for sample_ec_256_cert.pem must be available in the corresponding folder
+      3. The private key for sample_ec_256_cert.pem and metadata.txt must be available in the corresponding folder

-7. Convert the manifest and fragment and transfer them to Linux tools
+7. Transfer the manifest and fragment to Raspberry Pi and convert them to manifest.dat and fragment.dat file

 8. Use the manifest and fragment as input for trustm_protected_update as stated in "**protected_update_step2.sh **"under "**linux-optiga-trust-m/scripts/protected_update_metadata/**"